JGABDPatel/Blog-Management-Application/README.md

     Filtering: Allows users to search for specific blog posts.
     Toastr Notifications: Provides user feedback for successful and failed operations.

+## Current Design Scalability Features

+### Server-Side Pagination:
+The current design implements server-side pagination, which reduces the amount of data sent to the client.
+This ensures that the application can handle large datasets efficiently by only loading a subset of data at a time.

+### Filtering:
+The server-side filtering allows users to search and retrieve only the relevant data, reducing the load on both the server and client.
+This makes the application responsive and efficient even with a large number of blog posts.

+### Repository Pattern:
+The use of the repository pattern abstracts the data access layer, making it easier to optimize and scale the data access code.
+This separation of concerns also facilitates better maintainability and testing.

+### Angular Reactive Forms:
+The use of Angular Reactive Forms for form handling allows for better performance and scalability as it provides more control over the form data and its validation.

+## Potential Scalability Enhancements

+## Asynchronous Processing:
+Implement asynchronous processing for heavy tasks that do not require immediate responses.
+This can be achieved using background processing libraries like Hangfire for .NET Core.

 ## Output
 ![image](https://github.com/user-attachments/assets/73f814a7-49d8-4eb9-9634-c6af390bb597)
 ![image](https://github.com/user-attachments/assets/dbc99462-bb0f-417b-8643-84dbbb034eb1)